Counselors Who Treat Bipolar Depression in Newport News, VA—Therapists

 When people swing between the two poles of Bipolar Disorder—mania and depression—they can scare themselves and their loved ones.
 Their behavior and feelings may feel bizarre and unpredictable, but mental health professionals are learning more and more about this mental illness and how to treat it.
 Almost six million people in the United States are affected by Bipolar Disorder, and many of those are reaching out to receive the support they need.

-The therapists at Thriveworks Newport News have helped many people overcome their Bipolar Depression.
+The therapists and psychologists at Thriveworks Newport News have helped many people overcome their Bipolar Depression.
 We work closely with our clients to find a treatment plan that is tailored to their needs, their particular diagnosis, and their future goals.

 Diagnosing Bipolar Depression

 Bipolar Depression is a serious mental illness wherein people experience cycles of depression and cycles of mania.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) outlines the definition of each cycle.
 Individuals must experience both in order to be diagnosed as Bipolar.

 During a depressed cycle, people will experience an empty, weepy, or sad mood that persists for at least two weeks.
 It will be accompanied by indifference toward daily activities and at least three of these symptoms:

 - Changes in psychomotor activity (i.e., an increase or decrease in speech or other motion).

 - Weight gain or loss with accompanied shift in appetite.

 - Overwhelmingly negative feelings such as shame, guilt, or worthlessness.

 - Disturbed sleeping patterns—either an increase or decrease.